komunumo/komunumo-server/README.md

 *Komunumo* needs a database to permanently store the business data.
 All JDBC compatible databases are supported.
 We highly recommend [MariaDB](https://mariadb.org/), just because we are using it during development and it is highly tested with *Komunumo*.

+Please make sure that your database is using a unicode character set to avoid problems storing data containing unicode characters.

 The `DB_USER` is used to access the *Komunumo* database including automatic schema migrations and needs `ALL PRIVILEGES`.

 ```